majek/idea/site/2012-06-05-SSL-fingerprinting-for-p0f/main.md

 Importantly, it contains a list of supported ciphers and extensions.

-Unsurpisingly, those lists differ between clients and often it is possible to identify an SSL client by looking at them.
+Unsurprisingly, those lists differ between clients and often it is possible to identify an SSL client by looking at them.
 In other words
-- it is possible to distingish Firefox, Chrome, Opera and IE apart by just looking at the initial HTTPS packet, which is unencrypted.
+- it is possible to distinguish Firefox, Chrome, Opera and IE apart by just looking at the initial HTTPS packet, which is unencrypted.

 This topic was already researched in the past, most notably by